 As an adult – especially in your 30’s (& later) – finding friends is much trickier.
 When you are a social person, like me, moving across the country means that you can easily find yourself down in the dumps & lonely.
-Sure, a specific mode of transport (same car?), activity (exercise class, church) or same height (in my case any short gals or 12 year olds) can certainly be a catalyst for a conversation & the start of a relationship.
-But, the connection is not always an instant one.
+Sure, a specific mode of transport (same car?), activity (exercise class, church) or same height (in my case short gals or 12-year-olds) can certainly be a catalyst for a conversation or the start of a relationship.
+But the connection is not always an instant one.
 And a part of me just want to have all my ‘old’ friends around, but reality requires that I reach out & make new friends.
 Luckily ‘old’ friendships can never be replaced.

 Required: time, patience & some improvisation

-Some women are not tea drinkers or the chatty type.
+Some women are not tea drinkers or chatty types.
 As for me: I need my girls & I need them often!
 Not in a needy kind of way.
-Rather in the way that their mere presence fuels & inspires me.
-Chatting or joking or venting or sharing – it is what I love.
+Rather in the way that their mere presence fuels & inspire me.
+Chatting or joking or venting or sharing is what I love.
 Having tea.
 And chatting.

 I’ve always been like this.
-From disco dancing to a mix tapes as a pre-schooler with my neighbourhood bestie, to group sleep over parties at primary school & many many many social get togethers as a teenager.
+From disco dancing to mix tapes as a pre-schooler with my neighbourhood bestie, to group sleepover parties at primary school & many many many social get-togethers as a teenager.
 Then came university.
 The all-time high for building wonderful friendships.
 We had all the time in the world.
-Life was all about long cups of tea, copious amounts of wine (!), cramming for an exam & general day dreaming about love & life.
+Life was all about long cups of tea, copious amounts of wine (!), cramming for an exam & general daydreaming about love & life.
 Bliss.

 I’ve been using some unusual & creative ways of meeting new friends.
-My strategy has (not been limited to, but has) included:
+My strategy has not been limited to the points below, but has included:

 - Random conversations with random people.
 In a grocery store: “Hi, I love your haircut.
 I’m new around here.
 Who is your hairdresser?”, then a conversation & a coffee invite follows.
 True story.